 Commenter Page Comment North Florida TPO Response b.
 Discussion of soft match, including a definition and the amount - i.
 The discussion of Soft Match is found in the Organization and Management Section (page 49), not in the Introduction Soft match discussion on page 17 of the Draft UPWP document in the introduction section.
 Also mentioned again in the Organization and Management section.
-FDOT 184 Item E. Work Program Task Sheets Purpose.
+FDOT 184 2.
+Item E. Work Program Task Sheets a.
+Purpose.
 Punctuation needed at the end of sentence Agree.
 Updated.
 CAC Member 12 Cost Analysis Certification - correct signature date to 6/30/2022 Agree.
 Updated.
 CAC Member 16 Word use: Recommend that the first word be "Biennially," as "bi-annually" can mean either "two times in a year" and "every two years."
 Agree.
 Updated.
 CAC Member 17 2nd paragraph, last sentence The slash between "cash" and "match" is not needed.
 Agree.
 Updated.
 CAC Member 17 3rd paragraph, first sentence Shouldn't the acronym for Consolidated Grant Program be CGP instead of CPG?
 It appears a few times in this paragraph.
 CPG is correct.
 Added text to read "Consolidated Planning Grant Program (CPG)" CAC Member 17 Status of Transportation Planning Suggest adding the word "by" after "Completed" to add clarity, as the reports were probably completed at various times during the year.
 Agree.
 Updated.
 CAC Member 18 Heading over bullet list "Ongoing studies to be completed in by June 2022 include the following:" Same as preceding comment.
 Agree.
 Updated.
 CAC Member 18 Bullet list Remove the close parenthesis at the end of US 17 (Green Cove Springs) Corridor Study) Agree.
 Updated.

 Commenter Page Comment North Florida TPO Response CAC Member 18 Planning Priorities - use a consistent font size, continues onto next page Agree.
 Updated.
 CAC Member 21 PL funded Work Tasks, Subtask 4.1 This should be "GIS" instead of "GID".
 Agree.
 Updated.
-CAC Member 23 FTA Section 5307 funded Work Tasks The first four task names have extraneous characters at the beginning of the names, either ".1" or ".".
-Agree.
+CAC Member Agree.
 Updated.
 CAC Member 33 First full paragraph " underserved communities that have been denied such treatment, such as Black, Latino, and Indigenous and Native American persons, Asian and provides a whole-of-government approach" The words "Asian and" seem extraneous.
 Agree.
 Updated.
-CAC Member 33 2nd paragraph[a] "Americans Asians and Pacific Islanders" seems to make more sense.[b]
-The first sentence does not seem to be a sentence, just a list.
+CAC Member 33 2nd paragraph [a] "Americans Asians and Pacific Islanders" seems to make more sense. [b] The first sentence does not seem to be a sentence, just a list.
 Agree.
 Updated.
 First sentence removed.
 CAC Member 35 Paragraph continued from prior page, last sentence "More information on VPI is available here" Available where?
 Agree.
 Updated.
 CAC Member 35 Bottom of page - keep the heading "North Florida TPO" with its text.
 Agree.
 Updated.
 CAC Member 36 FLMA Coordination, at the end of the fourth line, remove the line-break.
 Agree.
 Updated.